consensus2017/hackathon/whitepaper.md

-## ToDo / Future Work:
+## Future Work

-We can consider a priority-token system that can be used by specialist vehicles (such as ambulance), or by regular vehicles who need to make
+We can consider a priority-token system that can be used by specialist vehicles (such as ambulance), or by regular vehicles who need to change to an emergency state and and transmit this to nearby peers initially, and then the trusted datastore.

-If consensus is reached and B still makes the transition manually => reputaiton impact.
+If consensus is reached and B still makes the transition manually, this would result in an accumulated reputation impact with a slow decay function.

+Outstanding questions around: transaction propsoal including a price to take that position / using this to help gain localised consensus.